carpentries-incubator/workflows-nextflow/episodes/09-Simple_Rna-Seq_pipeline.md

 ## Quality control

 This step implements a quality control step for your input reads.
-The input  is the same read pairs which are provided to the quantification steps `read_pairs_ch`.
+The input to the `FASTQC` process is the same `read_pairs_ch` that is provided as input to the quantification process `QUANT` .

 ~~~
+//script5.nf
 [..truncated..]

 /*